Astrophysics (Index)About

 (AO, adaptive-optics)

-(optical mechanism that dynamically adapts to atmospheric distortion)
+(optical mechanism to compensate for varying atmospheric distortion)

 The term adaptive optics (AO) indicates optical systems that compensate for distortions from the atmosphere using input from a sensor that measures the distortion.
 In particular, they detect and adjust for changing distortion due to changing air conditions.
 The technology is used in modern research astronomy and also for laser communications (laser com).
 Major ground research telescopes (e.g., Keck Observatory) now generally include it.